 - Areas for increased collaboration

 Several areas have been identified for increased collaboration, which include Global Value Chains; IB in/from the emerging economies; Internationalisation of SMEs and international entrepreneurship including the diaspora and women; IB and cities; and IB history.
-In the wake of Brexit, the establishment of the Commonwealth Trade Ministerial Forum in which the private sector plays a key role and heightened change to the international business environment, CRN-IB will be increasing its activities from September 2017 to help shape a forward agenda.
+The CRN-IB will be increasing its activities to help shape a forward agenda.
 These will include promoting greater coordination and collaboration with AIB chapters in Commonwealth countries (including AIB SSA, MENA and India) including research students; the involvement of diaspora business and academic networks; and the participation of those on Commonwealth Scholarships and Chevening Scholars and with the Association of Commonwealth Universities.